gnmerritt/dk-scraping/scraping/draftkings_api.md

             "ContestStartTimeSuffix": " (Primetime)",
             "ContestStartTimeType": 0,
             "ContestTypeId": 21,
-            "DraftGroupId": 7508,  // pointer to the playe pricing information for this contest "GameCount": 2,        // # of NFL games "Games": null,
+            "DraftGroupId": 7508,  // pointer to the player pricing information for this contest "GameCount": 2,        // # of NFL games "Games": null,
             "Sport": "NFL",